-Each of the individuals listed below, in addition to Mr. Penn, is a member of our investment committee and has primary responsibility for the day-to-day management of PennantPark's portfolio, and each reports to Mr. Penn who has the final determination as to investment decisions.
+Each of the following individuals listed below, in addition to Mr. Penn, is a member of our investment committee and has primary responsibility for the day-to-day management of Pennant's portfolio, and each reports to Mr. Penn who has the final determination as to investment decisions.
 All of the portfolio managers are partners of our investment adviser.

-Geoffrey S. Chang (33), Partner of PennantPark Investment Advisers.
-Mr. Chang became Partner of PennantPark Investment Advisers in February 2007.
+Geoffrey S. Chang (33), Partner of Pennant Investment Advisers.
+Mr. Chang became Partner of Pennant Investment Advisers in February 2007.
 Previously, Mr. Chang was a founding member of Audax Mezzanine where he worked from 2000 until 2007, most recently as a Principal.
 Prior to Audax Mezzanine, Mr. Chang was a Director in the Leveraged Finance Group at CIBC World Markets Corp. and a Financial Analyst with its predecessor firm, The Argosy Group L.P., from 1995 to 2000.

-Salvatore Giannetti III (42), Partner of PennantPark Investment Advisers.
-Mr. Giannetti became Partner of PennantPark Investment Advisers in February 2007.
-Mr. Giannetti was most recently Partner in the private equity firm Wilton Ivy Partners from 2004.
-He was a Managing Director at UBS Warburg LLC (now UBS Investment Bank LLC) in the Leveraged Finance and Financial Sponsors Groups during 2000 and 2001.
+Salvatore Giannetti III (42), Partner of Pennant Investment Advisers.
+Mr. Giannetti became Partner of Pennant Investment Advisers in February 2007.
+Mr. Giannetti was most recently a Partner in private equity firm Wilton Ivy Partners from 2004.
+He was a Managing Director at UBS Warburg LLC (now UBS Securities LLC) in the Leveraged Finance and Financial Sponsor Groups during 2000 and 2001.
 From 1997 through 2000, Mr. Giannetti was a Managing Director in the Investment Banking Division at Deutsche Bank (joining BT Securities and BT Alex Brown Inc.).
 From 1986 to 1997, Mr. Giannetti worked in the Investment Banking, Syndicated Loan & Private Equity groups at Chase Securities Inc. and its predecessor firms, Chemical Securities and Manufacturers Hanover.

-P. Whitridge Williams, Jr. (35), Partner of PennantPark Investment Advisers.
-Whit Williams became Partner of PennantPark Investment Advisers in March of 2007.
+Whit Williams (35), Partner of Pennant Investment Advisers.
+Mr. Williams became a Partner of Pennant Investment Advisers in February of 2007.
 Mr. Williams was most recently a Managing Director in the Financial Sponsors and Leveraged Finance Group at UBS Investment Bank.
-Mr. Williams worked at UBS and predecessor firms, including Dillon Read and Co.
-Inc. from 1996 to March 2007.
-During Mr. Williams' tenure at UBS, he spent four years as a senior member of the Telecom, Media and Technology Group.
+Mr. Williams worked at UBS Investment Bank and predecessor firms, including Dillon Read and Co. from 1996 to March 2007.
+During Mr. Williams' tenure at UBS, he spent four years as an Executive Director in the Telecom, Media and Technology Group.